Yuka Tsujiyoko

-She was born Yuka Bamba in Uji, Kyoto Prefecture, Japan.
-Tsujiyoko studied piano when she was in a preschool.
+Tsujiyoko was born in Uji, Kyoto Prefecture, Japan.
+She studied piano when she was in a preschool.
 She composed her first original composition when she was in high school as an assignment for her music class.
-Tsujiyoko attended Osaka Electric Communications Junior College, and she majored in electronic engineering.
+Tsujiyoko attended Osaka Electro-Communication University, and she majored in electronic engineering.
 Before she joined Intelligent Systems, Tsujiyoko worked as a computer programmer for a software company.
 Tsujiyoko was inspired by Pat Metheny and Hirokazu Tanaka, with the latter being her mentor as he scored her first game project, Fire Emblem: Shadow Dragon and the Blade of Light.